fabiofranchino/blog/_posts/2018-01-07-might-become-a-lib.md

 	.height(200)
 ```

-The module has some defaults and provide some configs, then, D3.js is explicitly required to complete the initialization:
+The module has some defaults and provides some configs, then, D3.js is explicitly required to complete the initialization:

 <p data-height="270" data-theme-id="light" data-slug-hash="MrOQvG" data-default-tab="js,result" data-user="abusedmedia" data-embed-version="2" data-pen-title="MrOQvG" class="codepen">See the Pen <a href="https://codepen.io/abusedmedia/pen/MrOQvG/">MrOQvG</a> by Fabio Franchino (<a href="https://codepen.io/abusedmedia">@abusedmedia</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>